What is a heater core?

 Open the hood and locate the two hoses running to the core.
 The hoses will run from the engine to the firewall.
 Feel the hoses.

-If one hose is hot and the other is cool to the touch, coolant isn’t flowing properly into and out of the heater core.
+If one hose is hot and the other cool to the touch, coolant isn’t flowing properly into and out of the heater core.
 Both hoses should be close to the same temperature.
 That could be caused by a plugged core or an air pocket.
 Try purging air from the heater core by removing the hose clamp and removing the return hose slightly—just enough to burp the system.

 What to check if you’re not getting heat in your car

 4) Check blend door or heater valve operation.
-If both heater hoses feel hot, that confirms the heater core is getting hot coolant and that the coolant if flowing through the core (otherwise, one hose would be hot and the other cold).
+If both heater hoses feel hot, that confirms the heater core is getting hot coolant and that the coolant is flowing through the core (otherwise, one hose would be hot and the other cold).
 Locate the blend door and operate the heater control to see if the electric or vacuum motor actuator opens and closes the blend door.
 If there’s no movement, disconnect the actuator and move the blend door by hand.
 If that provides hot air, diagnose the actuator to determine why it’s not operating.

 ©, 2016 Rick Muscoplat